ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * When you receive a vulnerability report, process and fix it in a timely manner.
 Then give the reporter public credit unless the reporter requests otherwise.

 When disposing, make sure you fully destroy any data you are supposed to destroy.
 Just removing a file does not actually remove its contents from most storage devices.

+> 😱 STORY TIME: 2024 Crowdstrike-related IT outages

+> On 2024-07-19 the American cybersecurity company CrowdStrike distributed an update to its Falcon Sensor security software.
+Unfortunately, this update was defective.
+This crashed about 8.5 million computers running Microsoft Windows, which were then unable to restart correctly.
+Massive disruptions around the world followed.
+Over 5,000 air flights were cancelled worldwide and many government services (including emergency services) became unavailable.
+Worldwide damage has been estimated to be at least US$10 billion (["Here comes the wave of insurance claims for the CrowdStrike outage"](https://archive.ph/20240722161959/https://www.businessinsider.com/businesses-claiming-losses-crowdstrike-outage-insurance-billions-losses-cyber-policies-2024-7) by Kit Lian, 2024-07-22, Business Insider).

+> Causal analysis began immediately.
+The company routinely provided updates to Falcon Sensor, including its underlying software and various "template instances".
+The underlying *software* had been tested, and the template instances had been validated before shipping updates.
+However, the template instance content validator had a bug and did not notice any problem (["CrowdStrike blames a test software bug for that giant global mess it made"](https://archive.ph/20240724112421/https://www.theregister.com/2024/07/24/crowdstrike_preliminary_incident_report/#selection-735.0-783.10), Simon Sharwood, 2024-07-24, *The Register*).
+Note that the organization did not perform an end-to-end test of the entire update (including the updated software and template instances) before shipping it, and instead relied solely on validation of isolated components.
+In addition, updates were not staged.
+Instead, all relevant systems were updated at the same time, maximizing damage if there was a serious problem in an update.

 🔔 Security misconfiguration is such a common mistake in web applications that it is 2017 OWASP Top 10 #6 and 2021 OWASP Top 10 #5.
 Protecting automatic update functionality is considered part of 2021 OWASP Top 10 #8 (A08:2021), *Software and Data Integrity Failures*.
 Using components with known vulnerabilities is such a common web application vulnerability that it is 2017 OWASP Top 10 #9.
 Using vulnerable and outdated components is 2021 OWASP Top 10 #6. *Security Logging and Monitoring Failures* is 2021 OWASP Top 10 #9. *Insufficient logging and monitoring* is 2017 OWASP Top 10 #10.